greetgo/greetgo.depinject/doc_eng/quick_start.md

 `MainLauncher.java` file contains the main function that initiates BeanContainer and pulls HelloWorld bean out and works with it.

-`build.gradle` specifies the build option. `generateBeanContainers` task performs an analysis of all the links of all beans for all bean-containers of the specified package and the whole hierarchy of its subpackets, and after the analysis generates the source code of bean-containers.
+`build.gradle` specifies the build option. `generateBeanContainers` task performs an analysis of all the links of all beans for all bean containers of the specified package and the whole hierarchy of its subpackets, and after the analysis generates the source code of bean containers.
 This source code is placed
 `depinject.quick_start/build/generated/bean_container_impl/depinject/quick_start/launcher/` folder.
-The implementation of bean-container can be found there as well:
+The implementation of bean container can be found there as well:

 ```java
 package depinject.quick_start.launcher;